djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 ---

-## 🔬 Advanced Research Topics
+## Advanced Research Topics

-### 🌐 Cutting-Edge Developments in CFD
+### Current Developments in CFD

-Our repository continuously tracks and integrates the latest breakthroughs in computational fluid dynamics.
-Here are the frontiers we actively cover:
+The repository includes material on advanced and emerging topics that are increasingly relevant in research and industrial practice:

-#### 🤖 **Artificial Intelligence & Machine Learning**
+#### Artificial Intelligence and Machine Learning
 - **Physics-Informed Neural Networks (PINNs)**: Embedding physical laws directly into neural network architectures for solving PDEs
 - **Deep Learning for Turbulence**: Using CNNs and GANs to model subgrid-scale turbulence in LES
 - **Reinforcement Learning**: Adaptive flow control and optimization strategies